-Yes you can drive a car in the Philippines with a foreign license.
-You will need to present your license to your rental company and in case of emergencies.
+Yes, you can drive a car in the Philippines with a foreign license.
+You will need to present your license to your rental company and to the local authorities.

-If you plan to rent a car it is worth using a reputable car rental company.
-This will help to avoid certain risks such as renting a car which is unregistered or that has been used in a crime.
+If you plan to rent a car, it is worth using a reputable car rental company.
+This will help to avoid certain risks such as renting a car that is unregistered or that has been used in a crime.

 If you are pulled over by traffic police, stay calm and comply with their requests.
-Do not offer a bribe as this could lead to a more serious criminal offence.
+Do not offer a bribe as this could lead to a more serious criminal offense.

 Tips for Planning a Road Trip in the Philippines

-The Philippines is a vast, beautiful country which plenty of amazing places to see.
+The Philippines is a vast, beautiful country with plenty of amazing places to see.
 Here are some important things to bear in mind when planning your trip:

 4) Feel free to ask locals for directions.
 Filipinos are very friendly people and will help you when they can.
 If you are unsure of where you are going, ask someone.